Factorization algebras and abelian CS/WZW-type correspondences: Applications

 \subsection{Higher-dimensional abelian Chern-Simons theory}

 In Example \ref{ex: highercs} we introduced a generalization of abelian Chern-Simons theory for {\em higher abelian gerbes} on oriented manifolds of dimension $4k+3$.
-(Such theories show up naturally, for instance, in the study of $M$-theory.)
+In physics, such theories appear in the Type IIB superstring and in the worldvolume theory of the M5 brane.
 When the manifold has boundary, there are natural boundary conditions suggested by Hodge theory depending on a choice of a complex structure on the boundary.
 For $n=0$, this boundary condition involves asking for flat connections in the bulk that become holomorphic on the boundary.
 This situation has a global (or nonperturbative) refinement involving the space of holomorphic line bundles, known as the Jacobian variety of the boundary.
 For $n > 0$, the global refinement of our construction here involves the {\em intermediate} Jacobian of the boundary (or, to be more accurate, a derived version thereof).
-For $7$-dimensional manifolds (i.e., $n=1$), the associated boundary theory on complex $3$-folds has a close connection with holomorphic theories arising from the $M5$ brane and little string theory.
-When $n=2$, there are connections of the theory to field strengths in Type IIB string theory.
+For $7$-dimensional manifolds (i.e., $k=1$), the associated boundary theory on complex $3$-folds has a close connection with holomorphic theories arising from the $M5$ brane and the $\cN = (2,0)$ superconformal theory.
+When $k=2$, there is a relationship of the theory to field strengths of the Ramond--Ramond field in Type IIB string theory.

 In this section, we primarily stick to the perturbative setting, and hence work around the basepoint of the intermediate Jacobian (i.e., $\sL$ can be understood as the tangent complex at the trivial gerbe).
 Our main theorems produce interesting factorization algebras on manifolds with boundary.
 In particular, one could pursue analogs of the constructions we did with ordinary Chern-Simons/WZW, and produce ``higher Chern-Simons states'' or construct a slab compactification.